Coffee break with Grant Dalrymple

 My next position was at Mackenzie Investments, a much larger organization.
 I was more in the spotlight there, and had greater pressure to deliver on large-scale projects.
 That accountability was good for me and helped me to grow.
 Then, after a couple of years there, I encountered FCT while working on a project.

 FCT had the best of both worlds—the agility and variety of a small organization, with the structure and accountability of a large company.
 It was 2006, FCT was growing aggressively and I wanted in.
 I still remember the energy when I first walked into the building.
-There’s a great drive here to innovate, to be a market leader, and to be a trusted partner to our customers.
+There’s a great drive here to innovate, to be market leaders and experts for our customers.
 I like that we haven’t lost that.

 What’s the best part of your job?